rosechar/eecs201PersonalSite/README.md

 - run selenium_test.py

 # Selenium automation
-- prints each post title
+- prints each post title to console
 - checks each post url to see if it is valid
-- prints error with url if invalid
+- prints error with url to console if invalid

 # lighthouse automation
 - integrated with git actions